 - Call 911 and report your accident.
 When law enforcement arrives to make an official police report, answer the officers’ questions honestly but minimally.
 Sign only documents required by the officers for their report, which is very important for your damage claim.
 Do not leave the scene of the accident.

-- Take photographs of your visible injuries, vehicles involved in the crash, and any other evidence at the scene.
+- Collect evidence.
+Take photographs of your visible injuries, vehicles involved in the crash, and any other evidence at the scene.

-- Exchange contact and insurance information with the other driver, but do not discuss the case or argue about who was at fault.
+- Exchange contact information.
+Exchange contact and insurance information with the other driver, but do not discuss the case or argue about who was at fault.

-- Get contact information from any eyewitnesses to the wreck.
+- Get witness information.
+Get contact information from any eyewitnesses to the wreck.

-- If you’re not transported to a hospital, seek medical care on your own as soon as possible, even if you don’t feel that you were seriously injured.
+- Seek medical attention.
+If you’re not transported to a hospital, seek medical care on your own as soon as possible, even if you don’t feel that you were seriously injured.
 The adrenaline from the experience of the crash could mask symptoms of serious injuries.
-A doctor’s exam and diagnostic tests can reveal internal issues that you might not be aware of.
+A doctor’s exam and diagnostic tests can reveal internal issues you might not know.
 A prompt exam and diagnosis will get you on the road to recovery sooner, and the doctor’s findings will provide documentation of your injuries, which is vital to your damage claim.

-- Contact your own auto insurance company, but do not talk to any representative of the at-fault driver’s insurer.
+- Contact your insurance company.
+Contact your auto insurance company, but do not talk to any at-fault driver’s insurer representative.

-- Do not admit any fault for anything to anyone.
+- Don't admit fault.
+Do not admit any fault for anything to anyone.

-- If you’re driving a rental car, notify the rental agency of the accident.
+- Contact the rental car company if needed.
+If you’re driving a rental car, notify the rental agency of the accident.

-- Contact a Texas car accident attorney as soon as possible for a free first consultation, and let your lawyer handle all communications related to your crash.
+- Seek legal counsel.
+Contact a Texas car accident attorney as soon as possible for a free first consultation, and let your lawyer handle all communications related to your crash.